 We offer a limited range of Advanced (Level 3) Vocational courses.
-Again your GCSE grades will help to decide if these courses are for you.
-The exact detail and content of these courses can also be found later in this prospectus.
+Again your GCSE/BTEC grades will help to decide if these courses are for you.
+The exact detail and content of these courses varies annually so please contact the school for details of what's currently on offer.